 Why does Courbevoie attract buyers leaving Paris?

 Courbevoie offers an average price per sqm of 7,200 to 8,800 euros in 2026, which is 20 to 30% less than the western arrondissements of Paris.
-The city benefits from the T2 tramway extension, immediate proximity to La Defense, and a dense retail fabric around the historic town center.
-The Becon-les-Bruyeres neighborhood, served by the Transilien L, connects to Gare Saint-Lazare in 10 minutes.
+The city benefits from the T2 tramway extension, immediate proximity to La Défense, and a dense retail fabric around the historic town centre.
+The Bécon-les-Bruyères neighbourhood, served by the Transilien L, connects to Gare Saint-Lazare in 10 minutes.

 How does a property hunter manage a search across Paris and the suburbs?

-The property hunter activates alerts on both areas simultaneously and organizes viewings by geographic sector to optimize travel.
+The property hunter activates alerts on both areas simultaneously and organises viewings by geographic sector to optimise travel.
 At Home Select, about 20% of mandates involve a dual-zone search across Paris and the inner suburbs.
-The hunter compares value-for-money ratios between areas to guide the client toward the best option.
+The hunter compares value-for-money ratios between areas to guide the client towards the best option.

 What are the average co-ownership charges in Courbevoie?